Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

     -   What DR Solutions will be leveraged for the implementation at CI?

-4. Design a HA and BDCR solution for each of the three application classifications.
+4. Design a HA and BCDR solution for each of the three application classifications.
 At a high-level, provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.

 -   Workgroup Applications